Meta-Chlorophenylpiperazine

-meta-Chlorophenylpiperazine (mCPP) is a psychoactive drug of the phenylpiperazine class.
+meta-Chlorophenylpiperazine (mCPP) is a psychoactive drug of the phenylpiperazine family.
 It was initially developed in the late-1970s and used in scientific research before being sold as a designer drug in the mid-2000s.
 It has been detected in pills touted as legal alternatives to illicit stimulants in New Zealand and pills sold as "ecstasy" in Europe and the United States.

 Despite its advertisement as a recreational substance, mCPP is actually generally considered to be an unpleasant experience and is not desired by drug users.
 It lacks any reinforcing effects, but has "psychostimulant, anxiety-provoking, and hallucinogenic effects."
 It is also known to produce dysphoric, depressive, and anxiogenic effects in rodents and humans, and can induce panic attacks in individuals susceptible to them.
 It also worsens obsessive–compulsive symptoms in people with the disorder.

 mCPP is known to induce headaches in humans and has been used for testing potential antimigraine medications.
 It has potent anorectic effects and has encouraged the development of selective 5-HT_{2C} receptor agonists for the treatment of obesity as well.

+Use and effects

+mCPP has been extensively studied in humans as a probe of serotonin system function.
+It produces effects in humans including "feeling high", anxiety, panic, dysphoria, depression, depersonalization, stimulation, euphoria, sedation, mild hallucinogenic effects, exacerbation of obsessive–compulsive symptoms, sympathetic arousal, migraine headaches, and appetite suppression, among others.
+The drug consistently induces anxiety and panic at sufficiently high doses, especially when given intravenously.
+In addition, it consistently induces migraine-like headaches in around half of individuals.

+mCPP appears to have some MDMA-like effects in humans.
+However, in contrast to MDMA and dextroamphetamine, mCPP did not produce reinforcing effects in humans. mCPP's hallucinogenic effects, measured by the Hallucinogen Rating Scale (HRS), are considerably less intense than those of conventional serotonergic psychedelics like psilocybin and dimethyltryptamine (DMT), and are more akin to the subtle psychedelic-like effects of MDMA.
+Many previous studies have not reported any hallucinogenic effects of mCPP at all and some modern publications have concluded that mCPP is non-hallucinogenic, whilst noting that hallucinations have sometimes been reported when high doses are used. mCPP does not seem to affect aggression in humans, albeit based on limited data.

+Continuous daily administration of mCPP results in rapid development of tolerance to many of its effects in humans that occurs within a few days.